Updated: June 12, 2026 (January 20, 2026)

-- Microsoft included Anthropic’s Claude models in M365 Copilot offers choices to users and reduce its dependency on OpenAI.
+- Microsoft has included Anthropic’s Claude models in M365 Copilot to offer choices to users and reduce its dependency on OpenAI.

-- Claude in M365 Copilot operates under Microsoft’s data protection safeguards, but data is still transferred outside of Azure.
+- Anthropic in M365 Copilot operates under Microsoft’s data protection safeguards, but data is still transferred outside of Azure.

-- Anthropic’s Claude models are enabled by default in commercial tenancies starting Jan.
-2026 and disabled in the EU and UK.
+- Anthropic’s Claude models are enabled by default in commercial tenancies and disabled in the EU and UK.

-Microsoft has partnered with Anthropic, adding its Claude models to Microsoft 365 Copilot (M365 Copilot).
-Claude’s Sonnet and Opus models are popular models that rivaled or surpassed OpenAI’s GPT models.
-This partnership answers customers’ demand for multi-model options to avoid vendor lock-in and provides users with more tool choices.
-However, the difference between the two vendors’ latest models isn’t as significant anymore, and choosing models can be confusing for users without adding any real value.
+Microsoft has partnered with Anthropic, adding its Claude models to Microsoft 365 (M365) Copilot.
+Claude’s Sonnet and Opus models are popular models that rival OpenAI’s GPT models.
+This partnership answers customers’ demand for options to avoid vendor model lock-in and provides users with more tool choices.
+However, the move also appears to signify a pivot away from dependency on a single model vendor, transferring the lock-in risk to the Microsoft platform.

 What the Partnership Means